Josef Kammhuber

-Josef Kammhuber (August 19, 1896 – January 25, 1986) was a career officer in the Luftwaffe and post-World War II German Air Force.
+Josef Kammhuber (August 19, 1896 – January 25, 1986) was a career officer who served in the Imperial German Army, the Luftwaffe of Nazi Germany and the post-World War II German Air Force.
 During World War II, he was the first general of night fighters in the Luftwaffe.

 Kammhuber created the night fighter defense system, the so-called Kammhuber Line, but the detailed knowledge of the system provided to the Royal Air Force by British military intelligence allowed them to render it ineffective.
 Personal battles between him and Erhard Milch, director of the Reich Air Ministry, led to his dismissal in 1943.
-After the war, he joined the Bundeswehr, the armed forces of West Germany.
+After the war, he joined the Bundeswehr, the armed forces of West Germany serving as the first Inspector of the Air Force.

 Career

 Josef Kammhuber was born in Tüßling, Bavaria, the son of a farmer.
 At the outbreak of World War I Kammhuber was 18 and joined a Bavarian engineer battalion.
 He participated in the Battle of Verdun in 1916 and was promoted to Second Lieutenant in 1917.
 He remained in Germany's post-war army, and in 1925 was promoted to First Lieutenant.
 Between October 1926 and September 1928, he received division-level leadership training.
 From 1 May to 30 September 1930, he was sent to the USSR for pilot training at the Lipetsk fighter-pilot school.
 On his return, Kammhuber joined the staff of General Walter Wever, chief of staff of the Luftwaffe prior to World War II.

 Kammhuber returned to active duty in February 1939 and was assigned as chief-of-staff of Luftflotte 2.
 On January 11, 1940, he was reprimanded by Adolf Hitler personally because of the Mechelen Incident.
 He was then transferred to the Western Front where he became commander of KG 51.
 On 3 June 1940, he flew with the wing (possibly on Operation Paula).
 He was shot down and briefly became a prisoner of war.
 Kammhuber was released upon the Armistice of 22 June 1940.
 In July 1940 he was placed in command of coordinating flak, searchlight and radar units at Luftwaffe's General Staff.
 The result was the XII.
 Fliegerkorps (12th Air Corps), a new dedicated night-fighting command, created on 1 August 1940.
 He reached the rank of Generalleutnant by October 1941 and General der Flieger on 1 January 1943.